-A: Monday – Friday, between 10:00am and 8:00pm (Pacific time).
+A: Monday – Friday, between 10:00am and 8:00pm (US/Pacific Time).
 Please call my office during these hours to set up a session time and ask any additional questions you may have about working with me.

 Since I work with parents from all corners of the world, here's a "translation" of my schedule for several time zones: